Rare Ancient Dutch Castle is Bigger and Better than Expected!

-The Netherlands isn’t known as a country that announces weekly archaeological discoveries.
-However, there are countless ancient sites of medieval interest in the Netherlands ranging from Anglo-Saxon holy wells, churches, cathedrals and missionaries, to stone landmarks commemorating medieval murders.
-The recent find, hidden beneath the country’s medieval top soils, according to a news report by Holland daily, NH NIEUWS , marks the discovery of an ancient Dutch castle, and it is the oldest example of its type found in the Netherlands.
+The Netherlands isn’t known as a country that announces archaeological discoveries every week.
+However, there are countless ancient sites of medieval interest in the Netherlands, ranging from Anglo-Saxon holy wells, churches, cathedrals and missionaries, to stone landmarks commemorating medieval murders.
+But one find, hidden beneath the country’s medieval top soils, according to a news report by Holland daily, NH NIEUWS , marks the discovery of an ancient Dutch castle, and it is the oldest example of its type found in the Netherlands.

 Area of land where the newly discovered ancient Dutch castle is located (Gemeente Heemskerk / YouTube Screenshot )

-Newly Found Dutch Castle: Classic Castle With Towers
+Newly Found Dutch Castle: A Classic Castle With Towers

 "We knew that there was a wall, a kind of city wall, around the site, but not what could still be found inside, and we are very happy that we made such a unique find so quickly - you don't just find a castle in the Netherlands, every day!”